gao-xiao-bai/gao-xiao-bai.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a final-year PhD student at [CUHK text mining group](https://www1.se.cuhk.edu.hk/~textmine/), supervised by Prof. Lam Wai.
-Prior to this, I obtained my master degree at Harbin Institute of Technology.

-In the past, my research primarily revolved around enhancing the generalization capabilities and robustness of natural language processing (NLP) models.
-This was achieved through the optimization of model architecture, learning algorithms, and data representation.
-Currently, my interests have shifted towards large language model (LLM) reasoning and alignment.
+I am currently a researcher at the Alibaba Qwen Team.
+Prior to this, I was a PhD student in the [CUHK Text Mining Group](https://www1.se.cuhk.edu.hk/~textmine/), under the supervision of Professor Wai Lam.
+My research primarily focuses on applying reinforcement learning techniques to enhance the reasoning capabilities and alignment of large language models (LLMs).

 <!-- # 🔥 News